rynaardb/hackintosh-strix-z490i/README.md

 The bottom side m.2 slot for SSD on the motherboard is occupied and the bottom SSD heat sink must be abandoned.

-The Bluetooth can not be recognized by default, it uses the onboard 9-pin USB2.0 port (HS11) for power supply, so USB mapping should be fixed to make it work.
+Bluetooth does not work by default.
+It uses the onboard 9-pin USB2.0 port (HS11) to power the Bluetooth module.
+USB Port mapping is required to fix this (see "USB Ports" section).

 <img src="assets/wifi-bt.png" width="500" alt="wifi-bt"/>